aevilla160/hpc_docs/docs/MERCED.md

 > I don’t want to pay for MERCED what are my options?

-Remember, if you stay below or at your baseline allocation, you will not incur any fees.
+If you stay below or at your baseline allocation, you will not incur any fees.
 However, you can obtain access to other free compute resources such as our new NSF-MRI Pinnacles cluster, and XSEDE resources – and my team can provide consultation for how to access these resources.
 Schedule a consultation here.

 > I have other questions!